gilangaramadan/pokedex-react/README.md

 Credits
 ---
-Thanks to [PokeAPI](http://pokeapi.salestock.net/) for the Pokémon data, [Pokèmon Sprites](https://github.com/PokeAPI/sprites) who has provided the image for this App, and also [react-webpack-boilerplate](https://github.com/KleoPetroff/react-webpack-boilerplate) for their awesome resources.
+Thanks to [PokeAPI](http://pokeapi.salestock.net/) for the Pokémon data, [Pokémon Sprites](https://github.com/PokeAPI/sprites) who has provided the image for this App, and also [react-webpack-boilerplate](https://github.com/KleoPetroff/react-webpack-boilerplate) for their awesome resources.

 License
 ---
-_Pokèdex Sale Stock_ is available under MIT.
+_Pokédex Sale Stock_ is available under MIT.